JoshuaBylotas/MCBDSHost/WINDOWS_SERVER_DEPLOYMENT.md

 # Clean up zip file
 Remove-Item bedrock-server.zip

+# Verify bedrock_server.exe exists
+Test-Path "bedrock_server.exe"
+# Should return: True

 # Return to project root
 Set-Location "C:\MCBDSHost\MCBDSHost"
 ```

+**Important:** The bedrock server files are now stored at `C:\MCBDSHost\bedrock-server\` on your host machine.
+This directory will be mounted into the Docker container, so you can update the Minecraft server without rebuilding Docker images!

 ## Step 5: Configure for Windows Docker